the-bos/the-bos.github.io/_posts/2025-05-19-the-case-for-qa-endpoints.markdown

 ```

-While this is really slick, you quickly realize that the long responses _again_ lead to really high latency.
+While this is really slick, you quickly realize that the long responses _again_ lead to really high latency, especially when longer conversations start to really eat up your LLM's context window.

 But, an async solution as you used for `examgenerator` won't cut it here, since your students expect real time results in the chat window.